cloudsoft/brooklyn-tosca/brooklyn-tosca-dist/src/main/assembly/files/README.md

 Any ElasticSearch data stored by this instance will use default ES file locations.
 The recommended way to configure ES data is by launching a separate Alien4Cloud instance configured as desired, with this instance pointing at that.

-### Quickstart: TOSCA disabled

-If you wish to start Brooklyn with TOSCA modules disabled then run:

-    nohup ./brooklyn.sh launch -Dbrooklyn.experimental.feature.tosca=false

-You may also set `brooklyn.experimental.feature.tosca` in your `brooklyn.properties` file.

 ## Supported TOSCA Syntax